Precipitation

 2. Snowflakes can have up to 200 unique branches.

-3. The largest hailstone ever recorded was 20 cm in diameter, found in South Dakota, USA.
+3. The largest hailstone ever measured was 20 cm wide., found in South Dakota, USA.

 4. Some deserts, like the Atacama Desert in Chile, receive less than 1 mm of rain per year.